WesPeacock/Xref2Var/README.md

   * If a cross-reference is to a sense, it finds the sense and makes the component a sense reference

 ## Notes

 The Abbreviation shouldn't appear elsewhere in the LexRefTypes

+The script **mn2xref.pl** currently just flags complex form SFM records with no \spec field.
+Perhaps it should supply the \_UNSPECIFIED\_ marker.
+Probably sufficient to just set it as a variable, but you could read it from the **PromoteSubentries.ini** file if you want to get fancy.

 SFM import needs dummy prefix/suffixes -- maybe not